apache/druid/docs/querying/sql-functions.md

 ## ACOS

-Calculates the arc cosine of a numeric expression.
+Calculates the arc cosine (arccosine) of a numeric expression.

 * **Syntax:** `ACOS(expr)`
 * **Function type:** Scalar, numeric

 <details><summary>Example</summary>

-The following example calculates the arc cosine (arccosine) of zero.
+The following example calculates the arc cosine  of `0`.

 ```sql
 SELECT ACOS(0) AS "arc_cosine"